Coronavirus cases are spiking across the country and experts say Florida has the makings of the next epicenter

 Some local officials are hoping to manage the spread by mandating mask usage.

-A day after the city council failed to pass an ordinance, Montgomery, Alabama, Mayor Steven Reed implemented an executive order Wednesday requiring those in the city to wear face masks and coverings, according to a post from the city's official Twitter account.
+A day after the city council failed to pass an ordinance, Montgomery, Alabama, Mayor Steven Reed implemented an executive order Wednesday requiring those in the city to wear face masks and coverings in public, according to a post from the city's official Twitter account.

-Some local leaders are unlikely to follow what he called "a self-defeating executive order," he said.
+Some local leaders are unlikely to follow the mandate, rendering it "a self-defeating executive order," he said.

 Earlier this week, nine Texas mayors, including those in Houston, Dallas, Austin and San Antonio, urged Gov. Greg Abbott to give them the authority to require masks be worn in public "where physical distancing cannot be practiced."